trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 ### 2.4.
 Safe stop and start procedure

-Ceph have auto-start procedure.
-If nodes will be restarted due to powerloss they should comeback healthy without administrator help.
+Ceph has an auto-start procedure.
+If nodes are restarted due to power loss, they should comeback healthy without administrator help.

-There can be two scenarios for maintenance - whole cluster and single machine.
+There are two scenarios for maintenance: entire cluster and single machine.

 #### 2.4.1.
 Cluster maintenance:
-  * Login to ceph-mon node.
+1. Login to the ceph-mon node.
-  * Authorize as a root: `sudo -i`
+2. Authorize as a root: `sudo -i`
-  * execute: `ceph osd set noout` - prevents osds nodes to be out of cluster.
+3. Execute: `ceph osd set noout` - This prevents osds nodes from being out of the cluster.
-  * execute command: `systemctl stop ceph.target` first on all osds nodes, then on all mons nodes.
+4. Execute command: `systemctl stop ceph.target` first on all osds nodes, then on all mons nodes.

 #### 2.4.2.
 Cluster start procedure:
   * Login to ceph-mon node.